riiyu7/Love-Tic-Tac-Toe/TESTING.md

 I have used different browsers to check any browser compatibility issues.

-The browsers which I used were:
+The browsers that I used were:

 - [Chrome](https://www.google.com/)
 - [Edge](https://www.microsoft.com/edge)